 Rafting the American River

 The American River is a magical place for people that enjoy rivers and rafting in California.
-Most new rafters learn to boat on the Class III rapids of the South Fork of the American and eventually learn the necessary skills to boat either the Class IV Middle Fork American or Class IV+ North Fork American.
+Most new rafters learn to boat on the Class III rapids of the South Fork of the American and eventually learn the necessary skills to boat either the Class IV Middle Fork or Class IV+ North Fork.
 The proximity of the American River to Sacramento and the San Francisco Bay Area make it a local meeting place for boaters of the region.
-An alternate rafting area comparable to American River rafting are the rivers near Yosemite.

 The towns of Coloma and Lotus are central to the boating community.
-Locals are able to paddle the South Fork American almost year-round and make journeys to the other forks as well as amazing tributaries in the spring.
-The American River is truly the heart of California rafting.
+Locals are able to paddle the South Fork almost year around and make journeys to the other forks as well as amazing tributaries in the spring.
+The American River is truly the heart of california rafting.

 The river breaks away from the Highway and enters what is know as the "Golden Gate" run of the South Fork American.
 This is an incredibly difficult Class V+ run that has been traveled only a few times in rafts by expert teams of river guides.
 The end of the "Golden Gate" run is at the Slab Creek Reservoir which diverts water from the river.